-If your film is selected to play in the festival, we’ll pay you back your original submission fee.
+If your film is officially selected to screen in the festival, we’ll reimburse your original submission fee.

-In addition to reimbursing your submission fee, if your film is selected, we will also give you a small fee to thank you for letting us screen your work.
+If your film is officially selected to screen in the festival, you will also receive a small fee to thank you for letting us screen your work.

 6. Fewer restrictions

 There are no premiere or date-of-completion requirements.
 Your film is eligible even if it has screened in the Ottawa region before.
 You are still eligible to submit if your film has distribution, has been broadcast on television, or is available to view online.

 After you submit your film, you’ll get a notification from the festival to confirm we’ve received your application.
 Later, you’ll receive a notification informing you of the results, regardless of whether or not your film was selected.

 8. Awards for winning filmmakers

 Awards are given out in several categories after the completion of the festival.
 Award winners receive a certificate and a selection of prizes donated by our sponsors.

 Our festival usually takes place at Arts Court, downtown Ottawa’s hub for film, visual art, music, theatre and dance, and a meeting place for people from diverse artistic and cultural backgrounds.